Mingo Nesmith/Icon Sportswire

 2019 | Elena Delle Donne | Washington Mystics | +600 |

-Another loaded rookie class, headlined by Paige Bueckers, has joined the league for the 2025 season.
-After opening as the favorite, Bueckers has proven why, as the odds for the award have been taken off the board of all major sportsbooks.
-Down below, you can find the last odds available for the award before they were removed.
+Another loaded rookie class, headlined by Paige Bueckers, joined the league for the 2025 season.
+After opening as the favorite, Bueckers never relinquished her position at the top of the odds board, as she had the market off the boards before the final month of the regular season.

 Paige Bueckers (Dallas Wings): After her storied college career, which ended with a National Championship, Bueckers was expected to be taken 1st overall, and the Dallas Wings made that a reality.
 In her senior year, Bueckers averaged 19.8 points, 4.7 rebounds, and 4.5 assists, as she is expected to be one of the focal points of the Wings' offense in her rookie season.
-To start her WNBA career, Bueckers is averaging 18.6 points and 5.4 assists per game.
-Those numbers have not only made her a heavy favorite to win ROY, but they made her a WNBA All-Star starter.
+To start her WNBA career, Bueckers averaged 19.2 points and 5.4 assists per game, as she was also named an All-Star starter on the way to the Rookie of the Year.

 Season | Player | Team |